 Access to Museum Resources

-Fellows at the Museum’s Center for Advanced Holocaust Studies have access to extensive resources, including approximately 90 million pages of Holocaust-related archival documentation; the Museum library; oral history, film, photo, art, artifacts, and memoir collections; and a Holocaust survivors and victims database.
+Fellows at the Museum’s Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies have access to extensive resources, including approximately 100 million pages of Holocaust-related archival documentation; the Museum library; oral history, film, photo, art, artifacts, and memoir collections; and a Holocaust survivors and victims database.
 Many of these sources have not yet been examined by scholars and offer unprecedented opportunities to deepen knowledge about the Holocaust and further advance the field of Holocaust studies.

 In addition, fellows have access to the digitized holdings of the International Tracing Service (ITS) relating to the fates of 17.5 million people who were subject to incarceration, forced labor, and displacement as a result of World War II.
 Over the next several years, the Museum expects the complete receipt of more than 100 million digital images of archival material from the ITS, and we especially encourage proposals from applicants interested in these records.